kitfactory/oneenv/README.md

 Built with Pydantic models for runtime validation and better error messages.

 ### 📋 **Legacy Decorator Support**
-Existing `@oneenv` decorators continue to work seamlessly alongside the new plugin system.
+Existing `@oneenv` decorators continue to work fully compatible with the new plugin system.

 ## Supported Environments 🖥️